 Clicking Add New will take you to the WordPress plugin directory search something like in the screenshot below.
-In the plugin search bar type plugin name or plugin related keyword(s) and hit enter.
-In this example I am installing WP-Optimize (a plugin for WordPress database optimization).
+Type plugin name or plugin related keyword(s) in the plugin search bar and hit enter.
+In this example, I am installing WP-Optimize (a plugin for WordPress database optimization).

 In next screen, you will see Plugin Search Results for your query keyword(s) just like in example screenshot below.

 You can find your desired plugin from the search results.
-WordPress provides details of plugin like user ratings, name of publisher, compatibility with WordPress version etc. for your ready reference.
+WordPress provides details of the plugin like user ratings, name of the publisher, compatibility with WordPress version etc. for your ready reference.

-Once you are sure that you have got desired plugin, click on the Install Now button to start plugin installation.
-This will take some time depending upon size of plugin and your internet speed.
-When installation is completed you will see a screen like below with message “Successfully installed the plugin plugin name”.
+Once you are sure that you have got the desired plugin, click on the Install Now button to start plugin installation.
+This will take some time depending upon the size of plugin and your internet speed.
+When the installation is completed you will see a screen like below with message “Successfully installed the plugin ‘plugin name‘”.

 Click Activate Plugin to activate this plugin or click Return to Plugin Installer to install some other plugin(s).
 If you choose not activate this plugin from this screen, you can do that from Dashboard>Plugins>Installed Plugins option too.